martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 There are different sub-types, but all of them have the following elements in common:

 - `coin`: The name of the crypto-currency, case insensitive.
-- `coin`: The name of the fiat currency, case insensitive.
+- `fiat`: The name of the fiat currency, case insensitive.
 - `cooldown_minutes`: Minutes until a trigger can fire again.
+- `name`: Optional human-readable name of the trigger.

+The internal name of the trigger can be derived from the options.
+This will give you technical names in notifications, so you might prefer to give them personal names.
+Additionally the name is used in the database to compute the cooldown.
+If you don't have a name specified and change any of the parameters, the internal name will change and cooldown doesn't apply any more.

 ### Trigger strategy